 Excess or Deductible

 These things mean the same thing.
 In the event of a claim you will be asked to pay a pre-determined amount either to the repairer or the insurer.
-The standard excess may be increased on your policy due to your age (eg. under 25 years old) or the driver being fully licenced less than two years.
-If the claim was not your fault and you can satisfy the insurers requirements of identifying the third party responsible, the insurer may waive your contribution or refund it to you once they make a recovery of damages from the other party.
+The standard excess may be increased on your policy due to your age (eg. under 25 years old) or the driver being fully licensed less than two years.
+If the claim was not your fault and you can satisfy the insurer’s requirements of identifying the third party responsible, the insurer may waive your contribution or refund it to you once they make a recovery of damages from the other party.

 No claim bonus rating

-A feature of comprehensive insurance polices, this means that you are rewarded on an ascending scale for each successive year without a claim (up to a maximum of 6 years).
+A feature of comprehensive insurance polices, you are rewarded on an ascending scale for each successive year without a claim (up to a maximum of 6 years).
 If you do claim, your bonus rating is reduced, although if the claim was not your fault most insurers will leave your bonus rating the same.
 Once you’ve reached the best rating (rating 1), some insurers will allow you the option of paying an extra premium to ‘protect’ your rating for one at fault claim.
 A rating can only start to commence when you are noted on an insurance policy as a driver or take out a policy in your own name.
 Therefore the minimum age for any driver to obtain a rating 1 is 22 years old.

 Extended third party property damage

 This option is not provided on all policies and is generally limited to a few thousand dollars.
 It covers you in the event of an accident that’s not your fault, where the other person who caused the accident has no insurance cover.
-This is quite handy, as you would generally be seeking the other parties insurer to pay for your damages.
+This is quite handy, as you would generally be seeking the other party’s insurer to pay for your damages.

 Market value or Agreed value